Skew-merged permutation

 In the theory of permutation patterns, a skew-merged permutation is a permutation that can be partitioned into an increasing sequence and a decreasing sequence.
 They were first studied by Stankova (1994) and given their name by Atkinson (1998).

 Characterization

 The two smallest permutations that cannot be partitioned into an increasing and a decreasing sequence are 3412 and 2143.
 Stankova (1994) was the first to establish that a skew-merged permutation can also be equivalently defined as a permutation that avoids the two patterns 3412 and 2143.

 A permutation is skew-merged if and only if its associated permutation graph is a split graph, a graph that can be partitioned into a clique (corresponding to the descending subsequence) and an independent set (corresponding to the ascending subsequence).
 The two forbidden patterns for skew-merged permutations, 3412 and 2143, correspond to two of the three forbidden induced subgraphs for split graphs, a four-vertex cycle and a graph with two disjoint edges, respectively.
-The third forbidden induced subgraph, a five-vertex cycle, cannot exist in a permutation graph (see Kézdy, Snevily & Wang (1996)).
+The third forbidden induced subgraph, a five-vertex cycle, cannot exist in a permutation graph.